quintao/climbingcoach/README.md

 Ai'titude is an open source climbing coach app.

-You know when you go to the climbing gym and have no idea what do train?
-Ai'titude is there for you :)
+You know when you go to the climbing gym and have no idea what to train?
+Or ... you're super busy and need flexible training plans?
+Or even, you're like many of us and cannot really commit to a boring weekly training plan?

+**Ai'titude is here for you :)**

 ## How it works